sarkershantonu/sarkershantonu.github.io/_posts/2021/2021-08-31-popular-linux-commands-sys-monitoring.md

 comments: true
 ---

-This blog I am going to show some popular linux commands that I often use to monitor system.
+This blog I am going to show some popular linux commands that I often use for monitoring system.

 ### To know your hardware info